ktbh4jc/tucows-alt/readme.md

 This is where I will walk you through my general approach to the project.

 ## A note on the missing functionality

+> Note: I set up a "continued" branch to work on expanding my solution under less of a time constraint.

 Lets address the elephant in the room, and I don't just mean the Postgres mascot.
 This solution is about 30% of the total expected functionality and has 0 unit tests.
 There are a few reasons for this.
 This is my first foray into writing code with Kafka and the first time I have done Docker and Postgres work in about 4 years.
 All in all, between learning those technologies and writing what I have here, I spent about 55 hours on this take-home.
 Doing any more feels like both an unfair ask of me and an unrealistic expectation of what I can do in the timeline.

 That said, when I realized I wasn't likely going to get the full project done I pivoted my energy to documenting my full design in `design.md`.
 I designed this solution to be incredibly open to extension and I believe that the other 70% of functionality would likely only be another 10-15 hours.